 Noodles (Water, Wheat Flour (with added Calcium, Iron, Niacin, Thiamin), Palm Oil, Antioxidants (Butylated Hydroxyanisole, Citric Acid, Propyl Gallate)), Glucose Syrup, Salt, Flavour Enhancers (Monosodium Glutamate, Disodium 5′-Ribonucleotides), Flavouring, Onion, Garlic, Potassium Chloride, Yeast Extract, Maltodextrin, Ground Turmeric, Acid (Malic Acid), Parsley, Black Pepper Extract

 Batchelors chicken flavour Super Noodles and Southern Fried Chicken Super Noodles are not suitable for vegetarians because they contain ‘flavouring’ which is derived from chickens.
-However, Zingy Peri Peri Chicken Super Noodles are suitable for vegetarians.
+However, Zingy Peri Peri Chicken Super Noodles are suitable for vegetarians and vegans.

 What is flavouring?